I watched all the James Bond films this yearby jjambon | created - 13 Dec 2013 | updated - 02 Jan 2014 | Public

 Ken Adam: Huge beautiful sets.
 Love the iconic SPECTRE boardroom.

 But hey, Never Say Never Again fixed all of these problems, I'm sure.

 PG | 117 min | Action, Adventure, Thriller

-Agent 007 and the Japanese secret service ninja force must find and stop the true culprit of a series of spacejackings before nuclear war is provoked between Russia and the United States.
+James Bond and the Japanese Secret Service must find and stop the true culprit of a series of space hijackings, before war is provoked between Russia and the United States.

 First of all, a personal memory.
 I don't know when this was, but I remember being a child and seeing the beginning of YOLT on TV.
 I clearly remember the astronaut's life-line being cut off as the rocket-swallow happened.
 It blew my mind.
 What a way to die!
 What would happen to him?
 So many questions flew around my brain.
 I don't think I watched the rest of the movie as I have no childhood memory of anything else.

 So that and the "killing of Bond" make for a pretty good opening.
 Although the whole burial at sea/underwater rescue kinda makes no sense.

 M & Moneypenny have duplicate offices in a submarine.
 Ooooo-kay.

 Bond's sliding entry into Tiger Tanaka's office is silly.

 Bond has to be rescued by Aki what, like, three times?
 Lame plot device.
 Robs Bond of his cool.